-The CRM Difference
+The Real Estate Agent CRM Difference

 While return on investment is difficult to measure, the statistics are telling.
 Realtors investing in CRM infrastructure saw more successful sales.
 An effective CRM connects people with properties faster than the traditional prospect and sales process.
 Agents are able to efficiently manage prospects, leads and personnel.

-Mobile apps allow for this level of efficiency to follow the agent wherever he or she goes.
+Real estate mobile apps allow for this level of efficiency to follow the agent wherever he or she goes.
 A well-designed CRM allows agents to integrate all of their resources, including their database, MLS listings, or services like Zillow.
 Combining all these tools in one place provides the platform agents need to quickly access information for clients and track places where more marketing may be needed.